 An Episcopal Church Fast Fact (consider using this info in your newsletters, online notices, websites, etc.) In this triennium, the Domestic and Foreign Missionary Society has awarded: $950,000 in Province IX sustainability awards; $204,348 in Campus Ministry grants; $221,820 for Indigenous Theological Training; $482,100 in CETLAC funds; $314,143 in Constable Fund awards; $255,790 in Conant Fund grants; $412,365 in Roanridge funds; $179,002 for seminary consultation on mission; $497,193 in scholarships.
 (Pages 42-43 in Report To The Church 2015)

-For more information, to answer questions, or to share your own ideas on other helpful tools you can use, please contact:
+For more information, to answer questions, to share your own ideas on other helpful tools you can use, or to receive the monthly Toolkit newsletter, please contact:

 The Episcopal Church